reflexcameras/reflexcamera/RMA.md

 #### Example 1: Thermal Camera Detection

 Bat emergence recorded using a thermal imaging camera.
-The processing highlights a trail of motion corresponding to a bat (heat signature) emerging from a building, enabling reliable identification of the emergence location.
+The processing highlights a trail of motion corresponding to a bat emerging from a building.The exact emergence location can be identified with ease.
 Movement in the clouds is also highlighted but can be easily distinguished from the bat activity.

 ![Thermal Bat Motion Summary](/img/rma/thermal.jpg)